sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/prefabs.md

 The first parameter is the index of the node of `prefab1` the other prefab will be connected to, the second parameter is the prefab, and the third parameter is the index of the node of `prefab2` which you want to attach.
-Note that `prefab2` will be moved such that the two specified nodes have the same position - the prefabs can't be connected otherwise.
+Note that `prefab2` will be moved such that the two specified nodes have the same position &ndash; the prefabs can't be connected otherwise.

 If both specified nodes are the current origin node (which is the case when both index parameters are 0) or